Kodak: Still film

-Eastman Kodak continues to manufacture Kodak-branded still films on behalf of Kodak Alaris (except for Kodacolor 100/200), which holds the rights to the sale, marketing, and distribution of these products.
+Eastman Kodak currently manufactures several still-photograph film products in 35mm and 120 film formats.
+Since its Chapter 11 bankruptcy in 2012, the rights to the sale, marketing, and distribution of these products were held by UK-based spin-off Kodak Alaris.
+However, in September 2025 Eastman Kodak began to distribute consumer film directly in the US and Canada, coinciding with the launch of revived Kodacolor brand films.
+Professional films followed in January 2026, leading to some film stocks being renamed in those markets.

 Eastman Kodak also undertakes contract coating and/or packaging for other still film brands, including Cinestill (remjet-free versions of color movie films), Lomography color negative films, and Fujifilm, which, starting in 2022, procured production of some color negative films from their former business rival.
-Due to shortage of still films, 35mm motion picture stock has also been made available to still film consumers by 3rd parties such as Flic Film.
+Due to shortage of still films, 35mm motion picture stock has also been made available to still film consumers by third parties such as Flic Film.

-Eastman Kodak currently produces several photographic film products in 35mm and 120 film formats.
 In response to the growing demand for film by hobbyists, Kodak launched a newly formulated version of the discontinued Ektachrome 100 in 35mm film format in September 2018.
 The following year, the company announced the film stock in 120 and 4x5 film formats.